JiaoMaWHU/PdfSigningServiceFromScratch/README.md

 # Build A PDF Signing Service From Scratch

-Early this year, I was able to build a digital signature service.
+I was able to build a digital signature service early 2022.
 The service is basically a RESTful backend service that takes a PDF file as input in the API request and returns the signed file in the response.
 In this story, I will summarize the concepts and resources used in the development and also provide a step-by-step guide for building a PoC.

 ## Concepts
 > A digital signature is a mathematical scheme for verifying the authenticity of digital messages or documents.
 (Wikipedia)